 - Flamingos are one of the few types of birds that feed their young hatchlings crop milk.
-While not milk produced from mammary glands like the milk of mammals, crop milk is a highly nutritious substance that nourishes very young flamingos before they begin to feed themselves.
-Pigeons, doves and some penguins also produce crop milk for their chicks.
+While not the same as milk produced from mammary glands like mammals, crop milk is a highly nutritious substance that nourishes very young flamingos before they begin to feed themselves.
+Pigeons, doves, and some penguins also produce crop milk for their chicks.

 What Flamingos Aren't